Asking for help can be hard. But, you’re not alone.

 Even if you don’t engage in counseling or therapy, you can do things to enhance your mental health and well-being.
 Get some fresh air outside by going for a walk.
 Exercise.
 Eat fresh fruits and vegetables.
 Try meditating or spending some quiet time.
 Write a gratitude list.
 Spend time with friends or family.
 Take part in your community by helping a neighbor with a simple chore.
 All of these are examples of healthful behavior.

 There are many organizations that provide resources to support mental health and well-being.
 Here are a few that we’ve found helpful and recommend to our clients:

 National Alliance on Mental Illness – NAMI provides education and support so that all individuals and families affected by mental illness can build better lives.
 Check out their online videos, classes and discussion groups.

 Mental Health Colorado - Mental Health Colorado advocates for every Coloradan who experiences a mental health or substance use condition each year.
 They engage policymakers, providers, the public, and the press to promote mental wellness, ensure equitable access to mental health and substance use care, and end stigma and discrimination.
 Check out their online “toolkits” to enhance mental health and wellbeing.

 Medline Plus: Mental Health – Medline Plus provides reliable information on a wide variety of health issues.
 The mental health section offers many resources, including some in Spanish.
 Medline Plus is a service of the U.S. National Library of Medicine and the National Institutes of Health.

-National Child Traumatic Stress Network – Aurora Mental Health Center is a member of this national network that offers expert information about trauma, its effects on children, and what to do to help children cope.
+National Child Traumatic Stress Network – Aurora Mental Health & Recovery is a member of this national network that offers expert information about trauma, its effects on children, and what to do to help children cope.
 It includes information for parents, caregivers, teachers, and professionals in podcast, webinar, resource guide, and fact sheet formats.